-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and Specifications for Audits of Authorities, Boards and Commissions issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of the business-type activities of the Lake Country Airport Commission, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Lake Country Airport Commission's basic financial statements, and have issued our report thereon dated September 16, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and Specifications for Audits of Authorities, Boards and Commissions issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of the business-type activities of Lake Country Airport Commission, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise Lake Country Airport Commission's basic financial statements, and have issued our report thereon dated July 19, 2022.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Lake Country Airport Commission's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Lake Country Airport Commission's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Lake Country Airport Commission's internal control.
+In planning and performing our audit of the financial statements, we considered Lake Country Airport Commission's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Lake Country Airport Commission's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Lake Country Airport Commission's internal control.